Pori railway station: History

 Tampere–Pori railway and the first railway station in Pori were opened in 1895.
-This station was destroyed in the 1918 Finnish Civil War and replaced a year later with a new one.
-The present railway station was constructed 1938 in a different location.
-Functionalism-style building was designed by Finnish architect Thure Hellström.
+This station building was expanded in 1902, but was destroyed in the 1918 Finnish Civil War and replaced with a new one.
+The construction of the Haapamäki–Pori railway caused the station to be moved 1.4 km towards Tampere.
+The new Functionalism-style building was designed by Finnish architect Thure Hellström and was opened in 1937.